smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Monday

-1) Initial discussion about what content your company is creating, who is doing it, and why
+* Initial discussion about what content your company is creating, who is doing it, and why
-2) Discuss your customer research and create user personas
+* Discuss your existing user research and create user personas

 Tuesday

-1) Discuss content themes – which personas are you going to target this month?
+* Discuss content themes – which personas are you going to target this month?
-2) Create content calendar for this month, and preferably a few months in advance as well
+* Create content calendar for this month, and preferably a few months in advance as well

 Wednesday

-1) Create content template (for example, a blog template)
+* Create content templates (for example, a blog template)
-2) Begin to build a style guide and brand cues documents
+* Begin to build a style guide

 Thursday

-1) Discuss who'll write this month's content
+* Discuss who'll write this month's content
-2) Discuss how you'll promote this month's content and who will be responsible
+* Discuss how you'll promote this month's content and who will be responsible
-3) Undertake a content inventory or audit, if you have time
+* Undertake a content inventory or audit, if you have time

 Friday

-1) Decide how you'll measure the success of your content efforts (your KPIs)
+* Decide how you'll measure the success of your content efforts (your KPIs)
-2) Discuss your content audit/inventory and see if you can make any quick fixes/quick wins next week
+* Discuss your content audit/inventory and see if you can make any quick wins next week
-3) Go to the pub
+* Go to the pub

 ##Further reading